 At SCENT, we’re here to help you reclaim your life by getting back your quality of sleep.

-Since many sleep disorders are related to the ear, nose and throat, we are able to provide patients with a continuum of care throughout their treatment.
-Our in-house sleep specialists are ENT physicians with additional certification in sleep medicine.
+Since many sleep disorders are related to nose and throat anatomy, we are able to provide patients with a continuum of care throughout their treatment.
+Our in-house sleep specialist is an ENT physician with additional board certification in sleep medicine.

 Sleep studies are available for patients from two years and older.
 Accredited by the American Academy of Sleep Medicine, our sleep labs provide a comfortable and relaxed home-like environment for patients so that we may pinpoint the exact cause of the sleep disorder.
-Once you are diagnosed, we may recommend any number of treatments or therapies including medication, CPAP therapy or an oral appliance.
+Once you are diagnosed, we may recommend any number of treatments or therapies including BiPAP/CPAP therapy, an oral appliance or surgical intervention.

 One common study is the continuous positive airway pressure, or CPAP, titration study.
 This study is used to determine the right level of continuous positive airway pressure for a person who will then receive CPAP therapy at home.